iftechfoundation/ifarchive-ifmap-py/README.md

 December 2018: Added SHA512 checksums to the output (and to md5-cache.txt, which is now misnamed).
 Updated the script to generate foo/bar/index.html indexes as well as fooXbar.html indexes.

 December 2019: Renamed md5-cache.txt to checksum-cache.txt and moved it to the archive root.
 Simplified the arguments a bit (--dest is usually not needed).
+Updated everything to use the new Markdown-based Index format.